theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 The forget function is implemented by the neural parameters W_f, b_f in the first block.
 The learning function is done by the W_i, b_i, where they use the input at newly learned data at the time t.
 That is, the information in the memory cells are process in a hardcoded firmware that these two forget/input gates are supposed to learn to efficiently update them.

 Specifically, beside the work of the input gates, where it decides the importance of current input data, LSTMs employed another layer W_c, b_c that prepares a informational increment (denoted as C_tilda) that serves as update patch content based on the current input.
 This gate only considers the hidden representation and current input, and not the previous cell states, to prepare an update patch of new inforamtion for the previous cell state.
 They use tanh as a activation function so that the the update patch forms the range between -1 and 1, representing both additive and reductive properties of new experience.
 Being negative in the new cell state increment doesn't mean they forget.
-Tanh allows rather more manipulative updates, being not only positive but negative also values.
+Tanh allows rather more manipulative updates, being not only positive but also negative values.

 However, these are just architectural choices, where no standard answer is set.
 What's important in LSTMs is that data in cells can be, and should be, processed to be seletively preserved.

+## Updating Cell State

 ![more](/assets/2021-05-22-recurrent-neural-network/lstm2.png)

 The way to update the previous cell state is very simple.
 Given the selectively forgotten (retained) cell state based on the weighting (multiplcation) over the previous cell state, and the selectively forgatten cell state based on the weighting over the current cell state (C_tilda), we only need to add them.
 We already prepared the positive-negative forms of state update patch in prior (W_c, b_c).

+## Output Gates

 ![more](/assets/2021-05-22-recurrent-neural-network/lstm3.png)